Tony Byrne

 BIOGRAPHY

-Anthony “Tony” Byrne won a bronze medal in the lightweight division at the Melbourne 1956 Olympic Games.
+Tony Byrne won a bronze medal in the men’s lightweight boxing at the 1956 Melbourne Olympic Games and served as flag bearer for Ireland at the Opening Ceremony of those Games.